Founder and CEO

 Todd is curious 24/7.
 In his free time, he travels to exotic destinations and figures out how to cook recipes better at home than the chefs in his favorite restaurants.
 But Todd is a questioner in his career as well.
 He’s been looking for a better way to solve problems for business owners from his early days with a major brokerage house and insurance company, to his years in multinational and community banks.

 Todd has found a home at Obsidian.
-“First, I draw on my financial planning expertise in more ways than ever.
+“First, I draw on my financial and business exit planning expertise in more ways than ever.
 Second, we aren’t tied to any products.
-Instead, we’re tied to process and solutions.”
+Instead, we’re tied to process and solutions.

 At Obsidian, Todd is able to connect questions to solutions as an advocate, not as a salesperson.
 “After I learn all I can about why owners, their businesses and their families operate the way they do, I propose plans and solutions,” he explains.
 “My greatest satisfaction comes from finding solutions to problems owners thought were unsolvable, then seeing their faces when I offer several alternatives.”
 It isn’t surprising that Todd has earned the role of trusted confidante to so many of Obsidian’s clients.

-In addition to his CFP® Todd holds a degree in finance from The Smeal College of Business at The Pennsylvania State University.
+In addition to his CFP® Todd has earned his Certified Exit Planner designation and holds a degree in finance from The Smeal College of Business at The Pennsylvania State University.
 He is a Maryland native and currently lives in Gaithersburg with his wife Gabryela and son Ethan.

 Pam is a number-crunching people-person.
 That’s a unique combination that has served Obsidian’s clients well over the 20-plus years she has been with the firm.

 After working in business insurance sales for several years, Pam originally joined Obsidian’s marketing department.
-Over time, she added Series 7 and CFP® qualifications to her already strong background in finance and today focuses on financial planning for individuals.
+Over time, she added additional training qualifications to her already strong background in finance, and today focuses on financial planning for individuals.

 On a daily basis, Pam gathers information, analyzes data, makes planning recommendations and is a key member of the team that reviews all plans prior to submission to clients for approval and implementation.